-regarding the handling of clinical specinduring the course of participation in the , have read the preceding precautions nens and understand that such samples will be used LSUA BSMLS Program.
-I understand and agree to pecified or implied, while enrolled in this course.
+during the course of participati , have read the preceding precautions cal specimens and understand that such samples will be used ion in the LSUA BSMLS Program.
+I understand and agree to ractices, specified or implied, while enrolled in this course.
 Signature: